Carlosrincong/AWS-Solutions-Architect-Associate/IAM/README.md

 Best practice:
 - Activate MFA, Strogn password, Disable or delete the access keys associated with the root user, create IAM users for other tasks.
 - Create an IAM admin user once the AWS Root user has been created, and use this admin user instead of root user.
+- Least privilege is a standard security principle that advises you to grant only the necessary permissions to do a particular job and nothing more.

 # IAM